 ||Xi Chen, Ph.D., is an assistant professor of Public Health (Health Policy), of Global Health, of Economics, and of Faculty of Arts and Sciences at Yale University.
-He is a faculty fellow at the Yale Institution for Social and Policy Studies, a research fellow at the Yale Macmillan Center for International and Area Studies, and a faculty advisor of the Yale-China Association.
-His areas of interest involve Health, Labor, and Development Economics, Social Interactions and Networks, and Applied Econometrics and Quantitative Methods.
-Specifically, his research focuses on the following four areas: 1) fetal and early child development; 2) aging and pension policy; 3) social network interactions; and 4) happiness and individual well-being.
+He is a faculty fellow at the Yale Institution for Social and Policy Studies (ISPS), the Yale Climate Change and Health Initiative, the Yale Macmillan Center for International and Area Studies, the Yale Institute for Network Science (YINS), and a faculty advisor of the Yale-China Association.
+His areas of interest involve Health, Labor, Development Economics, and Applied Econometrics and Quantitative Methods.
+Specifically, his research focuses on the following areas: 1) fetal and early childhood development; 2) population aging and public policies; 3) climate change and health; 4) social network interactions; and 5) quality of life.

-He received a Ph.D. in Applied Economics from Cornell University in 2012.
+Chen obtained a Ph.D. in Applied Economics from Cornell University in 2012.
 He joined IZA as a Research Fellow in August 2014.